shechter430/ETL_project/README.md

 Group Members: Quatrell Nevels, Shondeen Hechter, Divya Shetty

-### Description: *.*

 ## Objective

-Using the Yellow Pages website, San Antonio restaurant data will be extracted to provide information on restaurants to include what type of food the serve and contact information.
-Additionally, google geocode API will be used to obtain location.
+Using the Yellow Pages website, San Antonio restaurant data will be extracted to provide information on restaurants to include what type of food they serve and contact information.
+Additionally, Google GeoCode API will be used to obtain location.

 ## Instructions